jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I gave my life to become the person I am right now.
-Was it worth it?
+The art of progress is to preserve order amid change, and to preserve change amid order.
-- Richard Bach
+- Alfred North Whitehead

-Updated on: [10/9/2023]
+Updated on: [10/10/2023]
 <!-- #quoteEnd -->
 </pre>